aseaboyer-intrax/stdclassjs/README.md

 A dead simple JavaScript inheritance implementation.

+A tool, not a framework.
 Inheritance is done exactly the same way it would be done manually so instanceof will still work and there is no speed reduction.
 It's all just wrapped up in some helper methods so the repetative boilerplate can be avoided.

 It Does Not...
 --------------

-* Do multiple inheritance
+* Do multiple inheritance.
+    * Can of worms.
+* Handle, promote, or propagate any specific means of making methods/properties private/protected.
+    * Useful constructs, but enforcement is not useful overhead.
+Agree to a pattern such as "_ prefixed methods are protected", and move on.
-* Add _super/_superApply methods
+* Add &#95;super/&#95;superApply methods.
+    * It _does_ add a static reference to the parent prototype of a constructor, but it's passive and reasonably non-invasive.
+* Wrap any methods.
+    * "What about the constructor?" __nope__
+    * "What about ..." __NO__
+    * Any wrapping of anything would create overhead and side effects.
+Do it yourself if you want to.
+* Break if you modify your classes outside of its pervue.
+    * Feel free to modify prototypes, attach properties willy-nilly, or extend StdClass classes any way you want.
+This is a _tool_, __not__ a _framework_.
+* Break instanceof or require a third-party way of checking pedigree.
-* Use Object.create or anything that is only in ECMAScript "newer than you can use" Edition.
+* Use Object.create or anything that is only in ECMAScript "newer than your environment supports" Edition.
-* Juggle
+* Juggle.
+    * This was a tough decision, but in the end I had to conclude it wasn't worth the effort.

 You Can...
 ----------